Katie Taylor: Taylor vs. Sánchez

-Following a third-round stoppage victory via corner retirement (RTD) against Jasmine Clarkson in July, Taylor faced former two-weight world champion Anahí Ester Sánchez for the vacant WBA female lightweight title on 28 October 2017 at the Principality Stadium in Cardiff, Wales.
+Following her win over Clarkson in July Taylor finally got her shot to win her first world title as she faced former two-weight world champion Anahí Ester Sánchez for the vacant WBA female lightweight title on 28 October 2017 at the Principality Stadium in Cardiff, Wales.
 Sánchez was set to defend the title on the night, however, she failed to make weight for the fight and was subsequently stripped by the WBA, with the title on the line for Taylor only.
 The bout was televised live on Sky Sports Box Office as part of the undercard for Anthony Joshua vs. Carlos Takam.
 After controlling the first round with her speed and power, Taylor dropped the former champion to the canvas with a body shot in the second.
 Sánchez was hurt again in the next round after a right hand from Taylor caused her to stagger.
 Sánchez had some success in the fifth, landing right hands to force Taylor onto the back foot.
 Taylor regained control for the rest of the fight to secure a wide unanimous decision (UD) victory, with all three judges scoring the bout 99–90 to hand Taylor her first world title.

 Taylor vs. McCaskill

 The first defence of her title came against future undisputed welterweight champion Jessica McCaskill on 13 December at the York Hall in London.
-After a closely contested first round, Taylor went down to the canvas in the second in what was ruled as a slip.
-Taylor began to take control with her speed and power before McCaskill found success and hurt the champion in the sixth round.
-Taylor received a point deduction in the seventh for excessive holding, before keeping McCaskill at a distance and fighting at range for the next three rounds to secure a UD victory.
+McCaskill had spent months talking trash about Taylor and now had the chance to back it up in the ring.
+After a closely contested first round, Taylor began to take control with her speed and power before McCaskill found momentary success in the sixth round.
+Taylor received a controversial point deduction in the seventh, but took back control keeping McCaskill at a distance and fighting at range for the next three rounds to secure a UD victory.
 One judge scored the bout 98–91 and the other two scored it 97–92.

-Unified champion
+WBA & IBF lightweight champion

 Taylor vs. Bustos

 A unification bout against reigning IBF female lightweight champion Victoria Bustos took place on 28 April 2018 at the Barclays Center in New York City.
 Taylor controlled the majority of the fight with her speed from a distance, only encountering difficulty in rounds seven and eight after engaging Bustos at close range.
 Taylor secured the win with a wide UD to add the IBF title to her growing collection, with two judges scoring the bout 99–91 and the third scoring it 98–92.

-She made three successful defences of her titles in 2018; defeating Kimberly Connor via third-round TKO in July; former WBO female featherweight champion Cindy Serrano by UD in October; and former WBC female super-featherweight champion Eva Wahlström in December.